- Boil the jug and hand sanitize the area you are about to cut open.

 These bags are perfect for greenhouse vegetables and microgreens.
 (Outstanding results with Microgreens)

 The bag lasts well over 3 months, and you can see if the bag is finished when it is no longer white.
-Best to replace after 3 months because of the CO2 decreases after that.
+Best to replace after 3 months because the CO2 decreases after that.
 Keep the old bag in for extra CO2.
 Throw it away when no longer white.

 These bags actually put out massive amounts of CO2 and are much safer than gas and bottles.
 Just leave and forget.
 You will notice the difference in a very short time.